zerodogg/WowMigraineHelper/README.md

 ## Third party legal notice

-World of Warcraft is a trademark or registered trademark of Blizzard Entertainment, Inc.
+World of Warcraft and Blizzard is a trademark or registered trademark of Blizzard Entertainment, Inc.